storybookjs/react-native/app/mithril/README.md

 * * *

-Storybook for React is a UI development environment for your React components.
+Storybook for Mithril is a UI development environment for your Mithril components.
 With it, you can visualize different states of your UI components and develop them interactively.

 ![Storybook Screenshot](docs/demo.gif)